paac/paac.github.io/summer/index.md

 date: 2013-05-24 09:36:30
 title: "Beating the Hampton Roads Summer Heat"
 ---
 <div class="hero-unit">
 	<h1 class="page-header">Beating the Hampton Roads Summer Heat</h1>
-	<p>It was kind of a long time coming, but Summer is <em>finally</em> here!
+	<p class="lead">It was kind of a long time coming, but Summer is <em>finally</em> here!
 It's time for some fun in the sun!
 We're planning on hitting up some local farmers markets, catching an outdoor concert or two, maybe even taking a road trip.</p>

 	<p>Of course, it wouldn't be a true summer in Norfolk without heinous humidity and thermometer-busting temperatures, both of which can take a toll on the performance, driveability, longevity and comfort-level of your vehicle.
 Trust us, it doesn't get much hotter than being stranded with a broken down car on the side of the Interstate waiting for a tow truck in the middle of summer.</p>